lmorchard/memex/README.md

 This hopes one day to grow up to be an Open Source social bookmarking web application.

-Or, at least, it will help me learn the Zend Framework.

 ### Requirements

 * PHP 5+